 - Creative.
-To train and develop the acting skills and to cultivate the creative talent of each actor-student so that, upon graduation, he or she is (i) able to create, embody, and play a character from any period of dramatic literature in any performance medium, integrating vocal, physical, textual, and imaginative resources; (ii) capable of self-generating new creative material, whether solo or as part of a team or group, in the media of theatre, solo performance, and film, including “virtual” auditioning; (iii) fully prepared to enter into a the profession of acting with a comprehensive understanding of the specific demands of the entertainment industry.
+To train and develop the acting skills and to cultivate the creative talent of each actor-student so that, upon graduation, they are (i) able to create, embody, and play a character from any period of dramatic literature in any performance medium, integrating vocal, physical, textual, and imaginative resources; (ii) capable of self-generating new creative material, whether solo or as part of a team or group, in the media of theatre, solo performance, and film, including “virtual” auditioning; (iii) fully prepared to enter into the profession of acting with a comprehensive understanding of the specific demands of the entertainment industry.

 - Corporeal.
-To instill the necessary strength, stamina, flexibility, and energy in each student-actor’s body so that, upon graduation, he or she has the necessary vocal, physical, emotional, psychological, and mental resources to withstand the demands of a professional career as an actor, and the ability to sustain and harness those resources ad infinitum.
+To instill the necessary strength, stamina, flexibility, and energy in each student-actor’s body so that, upon graduation, they have the necessary vocal, physical, emotional, psychological, and mental resources to withstand the demands of a professional career as an actor, and the ability to sustain and harness those resources ad infinitum.

 - Scholarly.
-To further the knowledge of each actor-student so that, upon graduation, he or she has a thorough knowledge of the world’s most influential plays and films, including a detailed comprehension of plays from several critical periods of drama (for example, Athenian tragedies, Elizabethan dramas, French comedies, post-war absurdism, plays of the modern era); and a cogent understanding of genres, differing theatrical story-telling techniques, and major figures of influence in drama, including authors, pedagogues, directors, and practitioners from many periods of history.
+To further the knowledge of each actor-student so that, upon graduation, they have a thorough knowledge of the world’s most influential plays and films, including a detailed comprehension of plays from several critical periods of drama (for example, Athenian tragedies, Elizabethan dramas, French comedies, post-war absurdism, plays of the modern era); and a cogent understanding of genres, differing theatrical story-telling techniques, and major figures of influence in drama, including authors, pedagogues, directors, and practitioners from many periods of history.

 - Collaborative.
-To give the actor-student the experience of working within an ensemble for three years so that, upon graduation, he or she has the ability to become a collaborative and productive member in any professional performance context; to extend the actor-student’s connections to the larger creative communities in local, regional, national, and international film and theatre professional contexts; finally, to challenge the student-actor to identify their role as a citizen of their preferred creative community.
+To give the actor-student the experience of working within an ensemble for three years so that, upon graduation, they have the ability to become a collaborative and productive member in any professional performance context; to extend the actor-student’s connections to the larger creative communities in local, regional, national, and international film and theatre professional contexts; finally, to challenge the student-actor to identify their role as a citizen of their preferred creative community.

 These four objectives can be distinguished and identified discretely; however, during the course of this program, they are designed to interweave, often seamlessly, in a holistic educational and pre-professional experience.
 (At least one of these objectives is built into every syllabus in the MFA in Acting curriculum.)
-The four objectives are printed in the MFA Viewbook that is sent to all prospective students, the Program Description on the School of Dramatic Arts’ MFA in Acting webpage, and they are clearly outlined in the self-study document for our forthcoming UCAR.
+The four objectives are printed in the MFA Viewbook that is sent to all prospective students, the Program Description on the School of Dramatic Arts’ MFA in Acting webpage.

 The actor-student’s progress towards creative and professional excellence is measured on a regular basis in the following ways:.